 After this interview, I spoke at length with the maintenance staff of Foston Hall.
 There were no leaks in the pipework of the building, and no rain has fallen for the past fortnight.

-They were at a loss to explain the sudden deluge that occurred that day.
+They were at a loss to explain the sudden deluge that occurred inside the prison that day.

 So does Ms Shah possess certain ‘abilities’, abilities that allow her to manipulate and manifest matter?
 And is she in control of these abilities?